Keeping your home and neighbourhood safe

 • Make sure you and your family have an escape plan in place in the event of a fire.
 Always call 999, never try to fight the fire yourself.

-E-bikes/scooters should never be left in communal areas where they might block escape routes.
+Never leave or charge E-bikes/scooters in communal areas.
+They might block escape routes and if charging they are a fire risk.
 If you spot this in your building, please report it to our customer service team.

 Get in touch